Pakettikauppa/woo-pakettikauppa/readme.txt

 == Changelog ==

+= 2.0.17 =
+* New feature: Possibility to send shipping labels to custom URL on creation to help automations
+* New feature: You can define if shipping label is to be displayed on a browser or downloaded
+* Bug fixes: Pickup point search now uses shipping method codes instead of shipping provider names

 = 2.0.16 =
 * New feature: Allow creation of COD shipments from custom shipment creation
 * New feature: Allow using all shipping methods and automatically display it's pickup points if available